Why I Travel (And How I Design My Own Detours)

 Taking the time to explore a new place, whether it’s close to home or far away, brings with it new perspectives and insights.
 The more I learn about the world, the more I understand about myself and my own place in it.

 It also reminds me of what it feels like to be alive.
 How many of us have fallen asleep and forgotten about this?
 It's time to wake up and come out of our caves and look around.
-It's summer after all!
 Inspiration is invaluable for our happiness.
 And so much inspiration can be had just by changing your location.

-I create my retreats to be experiences that are transformational, fun, and deeply meaningful.
-I not only design them, I lead or sometimes co-lead them.
+I create my trips to be experiences that are transformational, fun, and deeply meaningful.
 I look for places that are truly special, with a strong connection to nature and the local culture, and seek out the best food, artisans, hospitality, and stylish habitats that are in tune with the environment.
-Because I believe that nature is the base element of our alchemy, I strive to make sure that my retreats are mindful of our impact on the environment and are as ecologically friendly as possible.
-I also want my retreats to be an opportunity for women to find community and to take a break from the everyday in order to open themselves up to a new perspective.
+Because I believe that nature is the base element of our alchemy, I strive to make sure that my trips are mindful of our impact on the environment and are as ecologically friendly as possible.
+I also want my trips with others to be an opportunity for us to find community and to take a break from the everyday in order to open ourselves up to a new perspective.
 That is really the magic of it all.

-I grew up surrounded by nature and the outdoors and I'm still drawn to those places.
+I grew up surrounded by nature and the outdoors, and I'm still drawn to those places.
 But I also love exploring cities for food, shopping, and culture.
-So, you’ll find that Dare to Detour retreats offer both.
-No matter where we go, getting away from the familiar helps shift perspective, gives us a break from the daily grind, and builds up resilience.
+So, my trips are often both.
+No matter where I go, getting away from the familiar helps shift perspective, gives me a break from the daily grind, and builds up resilience.

 When I travel, I'm looking for more than just a vacation.
 I'm looking for an adventure, an experience to remember, and a chance to connect with local people and cultures.
 I love to explore different countries, cultures, and environments.
 I'm always looking for ways to discover something new and inspiring — and to develop relationships with the people I meet along the way.

 My Detours have taught me so much about the world and myself.
-The fact that you can always find a piece of yourself no matter where you go.
-That is the gold that travel puts in your pocket and I hope to share that through my retreats.
+The fact that you can always find a piece of yourself, no matter where you go.
+That is the gold that travel puts in your pocket.

 Previous